LLNL/radiuss-shared-ci/docs/sphinx/user_guide/index.rst

 points to the Gitlab mirror to access RADIUSS Shared CI configurations.

-RADIUSS Shared CI design revolves around three steps a project must follow to adopt the shared CI methodology:
+RADIUSS Shared CI design revolves around three steps a project must follow to adopt the shared CI methodology.
+These are described in the following sections.

-  * Run Spack to install dependencies and configure a project build
-  * Build and test the code
-  * Set up Gitlab CI for the project using the RADIUSS Shared CI infrastructure

-These steps are described in the following sections.

 .. toctree::
    :maxdepth: 2